-For the purposes of simplification, winter refers to the months of January, February and March.
+For the purposes of simplification, summer refers to the months of July, August and September.

-These predictions above are based on the assumption that recent or historic trends will continue, and do not take into account any ongoing or future interventions to reduce or better manage pressures and demands.
+These predictions above assume that recent or historic trends will continue, and do not take into account any ongoing or future interventions to reduce or better manage pressures and demands.

 How did we create our predictions?

-In order to create a plausible range for the rest of the year’s data, we used different methods to project forward, calculating two different rates of growth for key indicators over the coming winter:
+In order to create a plausible range for the rest of the year’s data, we created rates of growth using different time frames to project forward.

-1. The first rate of growth was based on the rate of change between the same calendar month of 2017 and 2018 (e.g. the difference between consecutive Januaries).
+The different rates of growth are based on the rate of change between the same calendar month of consecutive years (e.g. January 2017 and January 2018.
 We then determined what A&E performance would look like if that rate of change occurred during the same months of 2018 and 2019.

 All data used in the projections is published by NHS England.